 Contact us to get started!

 email@example.com or 202.780.9766

-Professionally, we prepare you to change the world, arming you with universal, trans-cultural, and trans-theoretical frontline developmental training that produces results.
-Through workshops, readings, peer supervision, and intensive hands-on work with clients, you’ll gain the invaluable experience needed to develop the necessary skills to make an impact on your clients and the environment around them.
+We prepare you to change the world, arming you with universal, trans-cultural, and trans-theoretical frontline developmental training that produces empirically verified results.
+Through monthly expert supervision workshops, support groups, peer supervision, in addition to intensive hands-on work with clients, you’ll gain the experience needed and develop the necessary skills to help people grow.

 "This internship year at Connected has been both challenging and formative.
 The realities and situations I faced throughout the year have provided me with deep insights into parallel process phenomena and the ways groups (such as teachers and school staff) function when faced with painful and nameless emotions.
-My close experience with the ever-present disruptions characteristic of my patients' lives gave me a non-intellectualized, and in-the-bone-marrow understanding of the fundamental importance of the therapeutic frame and other basic aspects of the therapeutic process.” - A reflection from a 2016-2017 Resident
+My close experience with the ever-present disruptions characteristic of my patients' lives gave me a non-intellectualized, and in-the-bone-marrow understanding of the fundamental importance of the therapeutic frame and other basic aspects of the therapeutic process.” - Maria (2016-2017 Resident)